 In 2003, President George W. Bush named de la Rosa as a member of the United States-Mexico Border Health Commission.
 The bi-national commission develops and coordinates actions to improve the health and quality of life along the United States and Mexico border.

 De la Rosa has been an advocate for the border by testifying before state interim committees of the Texas Legislature.
 His involvement in the community includes the establishment of the Kellogg Community Partnership Clinics, four school-based clinics that provide services to colonia residents in El Paso 's lower valley.
 He served as a spokesman for the rights of colonia residents to water services through the city and was a lead proponent for passing the Texas Colonia Water Rights Bill.

 In his primary role as vice president he will foster interdisciplinary and intercampus education, research and patient care initiatives among the Health Science Centers in Amarillo , Dallas , Lubbock and the Permian Basin .
-These initiatives include Health Careers Opportunity Program, Hispanic Center of Excellence and the SUN Program - Specialists in Underserved Needs.
+These initiatives include Health Careers Opportunity Program, Hispanic Center of Emphasis and the SUN Program - Specialists in Underserved Needs.
 He will oversee general operations on the campus including the Institutional Development Office, the Office of Communications and Marketing, campus police, library, registrar, financial aid and other Health Sciences Center central support services.
 He also will serve as a liaison to the Texas Tech System Facilities, Planning and Construction for the master plan, design and construction of the El Paso campus buildings.